MitchBall/AMIDR/README.md

 - Protocols: BioLogic protocols used for AMIDR testing.
 - Batch Analysis.ipynb: One-button notebook for bulk updating Analyzed Data.
 - Dev Interface.ipynb: Similar to User Interface except used for future development.
-- User Interface.ipynb: Where to perfrom AMIDR analysis.
+- User Interface.ipynb: Where to perform AMIDR analysis.
 - amidr.py: Backend code for AMIDR analysis.
 Experienced users can feel free to edit.